benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

-- Within that component file (`/product/[id].tsx`)...
+- So within that component file (`src/pages/product/[id].tsx`)...
   - **ONE:** The default export is the page component
 - Client-side rendering (aka CSR) is how single-page apps (SPAs) started out
-  - It's probably the most common
+  - It's probably the most common rendering strategy
   - Create React App is like this still
 - **TWO:** For our product details page, Next will pre-render a minimal HTML file at build time
-  - It'll have our loading state
+  - In this case, it'll have our loading state
-- **THREE:** It grabs the `id` (based on `[id]`)...
+- **THREE:** It grabs the `id` from the URL (based on `[id]`)...
   - and puts in the `query` object returned by Next's built-in router
 - **FOUR:** Then the after the product API is called in `useEffect`...
   - **FIVE:** Next.js JavaScript will **render the page in the browser**
-- **SIX:** Because the API is called every time the page renders...
+- **SIX:** Here's the thing... because the API is called every time the page renders...
   - The **data** can be constantly changing or even user-specific
-  - The **size selector** in-stock data can change
+  - The **size selector** availability data can change
   - The **product** can go on sale
   - The **header** can show logged-in status
-  - And everything will be immediately reflected with the next page request
+  - And everything will be immediately reflected for the next page request
-- More than likely the related product carousel would be loaded as a separate render
+- More than likely the related product carousel would be loaded as a separate API + render

 /////
 <!-- .slide: data-background="url(../../img/nextjs/laptop-carlos-muza-hpjSkU2UYSU-unsplash.jpg) no-repeat top" data-background-size="cover" -->